giltayar/visual-grid-todomvc-tests/README.md

 npx eyes-storybook
 ```

+## Github Actions

+You can view the Github workflow that builds and runs the Cypress and Storybook tests
+in Github actions at [`.github/workflows/nodejs.yml`](.github/workflows/nodejs.yml).

 ## Building (optional and not necessary)

 To build production ready versions of the TodoMVC and its storybook, run: